 Let’s face it, I live in Taco Land.
 There are tacos in big and small eateries, in bars and in chain restaurants.
 Pho, however, it more difficult to find in Northern Colorado.

 A great benefit of this blog, that I didn’t foresee, is that I have eaten at places I didn’t know existed.
 And, I have eaten at restaurants that I had intended to try but never had the proper excuse.
-Yes, I started this blog, in part, as a food eating excuse.
+Yes, I started this blog, in part, as an excuse to eat food.

-Saigon Xpress Vietnamese Restaurant, in a nondescript strip mall in Longmont, is a place I never would have know existed, but for TacosandPho.com.
+Saigon Xpress Vietnamese Restaurant, in a nondescript strip mall in Longmont, is a place I never would have known existed, but for TacosandPho.com.
 And I am so glad I went.

-I feel to come clean about the fact that I am a little intimidating when going to a new-to-me pho restaurant.
-I am at home with tacos, but chopsticks have always presented an insurmountable challenge to me, despite being a quarter Korean.
+I feel that I need to come clean about the fact that I am a little intimidated when going to a new-to-me pho restaurant.
+While I am at home with tacos, chopsticks have always presented an insurmountable challenge to me, despite being a quarter Korean.

-I thought Saigon Xpress, going on the name alone, was going to be a fast food style joint, it is not.
-It’s a sit down restaurant where diners are provided plastic chopsticks, and not forks.
+I thought Saigon Xpress, going on the name alone, was going to be a fast-food-style joint, and it is not.
+It’s a sit-down restaurant where diners are provided plastic chopsticks and not forks.
 I could have asked for one, but instead, I decided to chance it.
 After all, there were only two other diners at 2:30 p.m. and they were almost done, so few people would witness this debacle.

 My carpal tunnel syndrome makes holding chopsticks extremely difficult, so I scooped and slurped my way through my beef pho.

 When I first started eating pho, I browsed the internet and found this great article.
-It not only informs the reader of the long history of pho in Vietnam, but let me know that my pho eating etiquette was good enough.
+It not only informs the reader of the long history of pho in Vietnam but it let me know that my pho-eating etiquette was good enough.

 But is it?

-The best part of this pho was the meat.
+The best part of the pho at Saigon Xpress was the meat.
 I have never had my pho beef this tender.
 It’s memorably good.
 Second, the broth is full of flavor.
-I do not profess to be a professional pho eater, far from it, and in fact, I am most likely the exact opposite.
-However, I do know that the broth should be the star of pho and I never adulterate it with sauce, I always put the Sriracha and Hoisin in bowls on the side and dip my meat and noodles.
+I do not profess to be a professional pho eater, far from it.
+In fact, I am most likely the exact opposite.
+However, I do know that broth should be the star of pho.
+I never adulterate it with sauce.
+I always put the Sriracha and Hoisin in bowls on the side and dip my meat and noodles.